 \subsection{Mass parametrisation of SDSS 2222}

-In this work, we consider two sets of cluster total mass parametrisations and of observables in order to find which model best fits the data and to investigate the impact of systematic uncertainties on our results.
+In this work we consider two sets of cluster total mass parametrisations and two sets of observables in order to find which model best fits the data and to investigate the impact of systematic uncertainties on our results.

-- \textit{Mass models:} The cluster-scale mass component of SDSS 2222 is modelled with a single, non-truncated dPIE profile.
-The values of the ellipticity, position angle, core radius and velocity dispersion associated with this halo are optimised within large flat priors, while the truncation radius is fixed to a very large value.
-The coordinate values of the halo are free to vary within $2\arcsec$ from those of the BCG.
-For the galaxy-scale mass component, we consider the 37 spectroscopically confirmed cluster members (see Section \ref{sec:cm} and Table \ref{tab:cm}), that are all modelled within the adopted scaling relations (see Equation \ref{eqsigma}).
-As presented in Section \ref{sec:cm}, we make use of the stellar velocity dispersion measurements obtained for a sub-set of cluster galaxies in the lens model.
-We choose thus a Gaussian distribution centred on the measured value of $321~\rm km~s^{-1}$ and with a standard deviation value of $41 \mathrm{\, km \, s^{-1}}$ as a prior for the value of the normalization $\sigma_{0}^{\star}$.
-Instead, a large flat prior for the $r_{\rm cut}^{\star}$ value is considered.
-The value of the slope $\alpha$ is fixed to the fitted one of 0.295 and the value of $\beta$ is inferred so that $M^{\rm tot}_i/L_i \propto L ^{0.2}_i$ (see Section \ref{sec:method}).
+\textit{Mass models:} The cluster-scale mass component of SDSS 2222 was modelled with a single, non-truncated dPIE profile.
+The values of the ellipticity, position angle, core radius, and velocity dispersion associated with this halo were optimised within large flat priors, while the truncation radius was fixed to a very large value.
+The coordinate values of the halo were free to vary within $2\arcsec$ of those of the BCG.
+For the galaxy-scale mass component, we considered the 37 spectroscopically confirmed cluster members (see Sect. \ref{sec:cm} and Table \ref{tab:cm}), which were all modelled within the adopted scaling relations (see Eq. \ref{eqsigma}).
+As presented in Sect. \ref{sec:cm}, we made use of the stellar velocity dispersion measurements obtained for a sub-set of cluster galaxies.
+In particular, in the lens model optimisations we used the normalisation and slope values of the best-fit $\sigma_0$--F160W relation.
+We thus chose a Gaussian distribution centred on the measured value of $321~\rm km~s^{-1}$ and with a standard deviation value of $41 \mathrm{\, km \, s^{-1}}$ as a prior for the value of the normalisation $\sigma_{0}^{\star}$.
+Instead, since no independent information is available, a large flat prior for the $r_{\rm cut}^{\star}$ value was considered (between 0 and 250 kpc).
+The value of the slope, $\alpha$, was fixed to the fitted one of 0.295 (based on the stellar kinematic measurements; see Sect. \ref{sec:cm}), and the value of $\beta$ was inferred such that $M^{\rm tot}_i/L_i \propto L ^{0.2}_i$ following

 This cluster total mass parametrisation is referred to as \texttt{NoES-Model}.
-In the second mass model, labelled as \texttt{ES-Model}, we include an additional external shear component, as described in Section \ref{sec:method}. \texttt{NoES-Model} has a total number of 8 free parameters related to the mass parametrisation, while \texttt{ES-Model} has 10.
+In the second mass model, labelled \texttt{ES-Model}, we included an additional external shear component, as described in Sect. \ref{sec:method}. \texttt{NoES-Model} has a total of 8 free parameters related to the mass parametrisation, while \texttt{ES-Model} has 10.\\